szczyglis-dev/py-gpt/docs/source/modes.rst

 The app keeps a history of all your prompts, allowing you to revisit any session and reuse previous prompts for creating new images.

 Images are stored in the base-profile ``img`` directory by default.
-If ``Store images, captures, and uploads in the data directory`` is enabled, generated images are stored under the active ``data`` workdir instead, including a custom project data workdir when one is active.
+If ``Store images, captures, and uploads in the workdir data directory`` is enabled, generated images are stored under the active ``data`` workdir instead, including a custom project data workdir when one is active.